What are Tannins?

 I am reminded of the staying power of tannins whenever I taste red wines, irrespective of their age.
 Young red wines are predictably tannic.
 But even in wines held for a decade in a wine cellar, tannins rarely melt away like butter.

-Color versus Tannins
+Color Versus Tannins

-Balance
+The Balance Factor

-When you taste a mature wine that has evolved gracefully and maintained a mix of youthful flavors while developing the subtle nuances, you can be assured that it began life in near-perfect balance.
+When you taste a mature wine that has evolved gracefully and maintained a mix of youthful flavors while developing subtle nuances, you can be assured that it began life in near-perfect balance.
 That’s why winemakers ultimately define great wines by their balance.
 Foremost among the factors determining balance are the structure and amount of tannins.

-Other Considerations
+Additional Considerations

 Concentration, richness, acidity, and alcohol (and sugar in sweet wines) also play vital roles in a wine’s age-worthiness.
 Moreover, defining what constitutes a mature wine differs for each of us.

 The last time I tried a pair of 1870 Bordeaux, from Châteaus Lafite Rothschild and Latour, both exhibited the faded, wilted rose petal and dried-fruit scents of their age.
 I admired the longevity of these wines but was amazed by how persistent the tannins remained.
 Clearly, these wines aged beautifully because of their tannins and balance.
+More often, older wines dry out and lose their fruit vitality.
+Then tannins are all that remains.
+You rarely have to look hard to find tannins.
+They hang around like the Stones.
+No one knows when they’ll fade away.

 The Science of Red Wine

 The science of flavor is still in its infancy.
-Only a handful of the trace elements of wine have been studied, and many flavor compounds -in different proportions-can give distinctly different flavors.
+Only a handful of the trace elements of wine have been studied, and many flavor compounds, in different proportions, can give distinctly different flavors.

 Condensed Tannins

 Research indicates that a class of polyphenols has antioxidant characteristics with potential health benefits.
 These polyphenol antioxidants may reduce the risk of cardiovascular disease and cancer.
 High levels of polyphenols can generally be found in fruit skins, with some of the highest percentages in grape, apple, and orange skins.
+This class of polyphenols, called condensed tannins (anthocyanins), gives red wines their astringency and bitter taste.
+Tannins are not water-soluble and will precipitate protein, eventually causing the red and bitter stuff in wine to fall to the bottom of the bottle, turning the wine from ruby-red to brick-colored.
+This is why people age wines.
+Tannins are also an important ingredient in tanning leather, traditionally sourced from oak bark, though synthetic tanning agents are used today.

-Esters
+Esters and Flavor

 1 thought on “What are Tannins?”